a-s-t-e-y-a/assignment-kanban/README.md

 A full-stack, real-time collaborative project management application built with Next.js, Node.js, MongoDB, and Socket.IO.

-> **DISCLAIMER**: This project was created as an assignment/demonstration project for educational purposes only.
+> **DISCLAIMER**: This project was created as an assignment/demonstration project.
 It is not intended for commercial use or as a profitable product.
 Use at your own risk in production environments.

 ## Live Deployment